25 Easy Ways to Lose 5 Pounds, According to Experts

 Make dinner your smallest meal.

 When the sun sets, it's often easiest to go overboard on the eating front.
-Don't: "Eat your lightest meal at dinner and don't participate in late-night snacking.
+What you're going to want to do is "eat your lightest meal at dinner [and] don't participate in late-night snacking.
 You don't need the calories at night and you sleep on them and store them as fat," comments DeFazio.
 Post-dinner snacking is among the late-night habits that prevent weight loss.